tahoe-lafs/magic-folder/docs/snapshots.rst

 - create an immutable directory to represent the Snapshot (which encapsulates the metadata, content pointer and signature)

-- modify our mutable directory to link to this latest Snapshot
+- modify our Personal DMD to link to this latest Snapshot

+- delete the local snapshot from our database

 After this, we call this Snapshot a "Remote Snapshot" because it is represented in the Tahoe-LAFS Grid.
-Other users will discover it when they next poll our mutable directory.
+Other users will discover it when they next poll our Personal DMD.

 We cannot sign local Snapshots because we don't yet have the capability-string for the content.
 The capability-string is only known